RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

 :desc: Run and ship your Rasa assistant with Docker containers on any
        Docker-compatible machine or cluster.

-.. _docker_guide:
+.. _running-rasa-with-docker:

 Running Rasa with Docker
 ========================

 This is a guide on how to use Rasa with Docker.
-If you haven't used Rasa before, we'd recommend that you read the :ref:`tutorial`.
+If you haven't used Rasa before, we'd recommend that you read the :ref:`rasa-tutorial`.

 .. contents::
    :local: